Regional Law Enforcement in the Greater Horn of Africa and Yemen

 Dan’s participation in the UNODC project has recently been commended after the Guide was the most downloaded document on the UN SHERLOC learning platform.

 The project continues to support practitioners globally, as further donor support has extended the project to deliver national e-evidence Guides contextualised to domestic laws and procedures.
-Dan will continue to consult on this next stage of the project through to 2021.
+Dan will continue to consult on this next stage of the project through 2021 with development of the Guide 2.0 and a Train-the-Trainer tool with OSCE

 Despite progress after the Financial Action Task Force (FATF) removed Bangladesh from the “grey list” of countries with deficient reporting systems, the criminal justice system still experiences lengthy delays and a lack of specialized judges.